 Among the plethora of specialist ensembles, the Sheridan Ensemble - founded by cellist Anna Carewe in 2007 – has made a name for itself by “specialising in maximum diversity”.
-The rather unique collection of instruments, ranging from the Medieval and Renaissance to Modern, and instrumentalists from such varying scenes as Early and Contemporary Classical, Jazz, Rock and Cabaret, enables the Sheridan Ensemble to demolish the artificial barriers imposed during the 20th Century between so-called High and Popular Culture and introduce today's audience to the multi-faceted world of simply “good” music, from whichever genre.
+The unique collection of instruments - encompassing Medieval, Renaissance, Baroque, and standard Classical instruments as well as electric guitar and vibraphone - and performers whose genres range from early Classical to Jazz, Rock and Cabaret, enables the Sheridan Ensemble to demolish the artificial barriers imposed during the 20th Century between so-called High and Popular Culture and introduce today's audience to the multi-faceted world of simply “good” music, whatever its origins.

 Each member of the Sheridan Ensemble is a leader in his or her respective field.
 The performers are concert masters of top European chamber orchestras, such as the Deutsche Kammerphilharmonie Bremen or Kammerorchester Basel, or work regularly with orchestras and groups such as the Berliner Philharmoniker, the Deutsches Sinfonieorchester Berlin, the Balthasar-Neumann-Ensemble or the Ensemble Modern Frankfurt; they are busy international soloists and ensemble players from their respective scenes, or play continuo for groups such as I Barocchisti, Il Giardino Armonico, the Helsinki Baroque Orchestra and for artists such as Cecilia Bartoli or Barthold Kujiken.
 Their common aim is to present projects of the highest quality and extend their own horizons by venturing into each other's worlds.